Skip to Content

 Dinner at Palo on the Disney Cruise Line

 Dinner at Palo is fantastic as well.
-The menu includes a number of delicious Italian specialties, including an antipasto cart that your server will bring to your table.
+The menu includes several delicious Italian specialties, including an antipasto cart that your server will bring to your table.
 My favorite of the entrees is the Osso Bucco, and chocolate lovers can’t miss the chocolate souffle.
-If you’ve purchased a wine package, you can get one of those wines, or choose to update to something on the Palo wine list for an additional fee (that’s what we usually do).
-Wine pairings are also available.

 Have you been to Palo on the Disney Cruise Line?
 What did you think?

 When booking a Disney Cruise, I recommend booking with Get Away Today.
-Plus, when you mention Family Travel Magazine, you get an extra $25 on board credit!
+Plus, when you mention Family Travel Magazine, you get an extra $25 on-board credit!
 Give their agents a call at 877-510-2929.

 More Disney Cruise Ships Resources: Click to read more about the Disney Cruise Line ships including restaurants, tips, itineraries, activities, and more.